skilld-labs/trino-odbc/docs/markdown/setup/data-population-guide.md

 ```

 ## Note
-More info about Timestream write could be found at https://docs.aws.amazon.com/timestream/latest/developerguide/writes.html
+More info about Trino write could be found at https://docs.aws.amazon.com/trino/latest/developerguide/writes.html